 - Long distance travel between locations within a target country;

-- Personal one-off luxuries (such as SCUBAa Diving).
+- Personal one-off luxuries (such as SCUBA Diving).

-The challenge is not for me to exist on this budget … the challenge is for me to find a retirement location that allows me to LIVE within this budget.
-If my NZ$80 / day budget proves to be totally unrealistic, I will make up any shortfall and report accordingly …
+The challenge is not for me to exist on this budget … the challenge is for me to find a location where I can LIVE within this budget.
+If my daily budget proves to be totally unrealistic, I will make up any shortfall and report accordingly …

 THE FINAL COUNTRIES: